Ferry transport in Queensland: Moggill Ferry

 Moggill Ferry is a cross-river cable ferry operated by Stradbroke Ferries that connects Moggill and Riverview.
 Henry Stanley was rowing people across the river in 1873.
 He held the lease, which set the fees for the service from 1881 to 1884.
 In the 1940s the ferry was motorised under the joint control of the Brisbane and Ipswich City Councils, that ferry which carried four cars at a time is now in the ferry reserve on the Moggill side of the river.
-Sometime in the 1970s a 20 vehicle capacity vessel Stradbroke Star formerly on the North Stradbroke Island to Toondah Harbour route and owned by Stradbroke Ferries commenced servicing the crossing.
+Sometime in the 1970s, a 20 vehicle capacity vessel Stradbroke Star formerly on the North Stradbroke Island to Toondah Harbour route and owned by Stradbroke Ferries commenced servicing the crossing.

-During the 2010–11 Queensland floods the ferry broke free from 1 or 2 cable guidelines.
+During the 2010–11 Queensland floods, the ferry broke free from 1 or 2 cable guidelines.
 The suggestion to sink or demolish the ferry to prevent it becoming a 'missile' was raised during the flood crises until the captain and former skipper managed to secure the vessel to the banks of the Brisbane River with 5 ropes.

 RiverCity Ferries

-RiverCity Ferries are contracted by Brisbane City Council to operate a fleet of ferries between the University of Queensland and Bulimba.
+RiverCity Ferries are contracted by Brisbane City Council to operate a fleet of ferries between the UQ St Lucia and Bulimba.
 The Brisbane City Council ferry fleet currently consists of CityCats, CityHoppers and CityFerries as well as some leased KittyCats.

 The CityCat vessels are named after the Aboriginal place names for various parts of the Brisbane River and adjacent areas.
 The English name is given in brackets, with the launch date.
 The entire CityCat fleet has been fitted with WiFi which can be accessed while on board.

 The timeline of events leading up to the current arrangements commenced in 1991 when the River Connections contract was awarded by Brisbane City Council for the entire CityFerry fleet.
 In 1996 the River Connections contract was renewed and expanded to include the new CityCat fleet.
 In 2003 MetroLink Queensland, which was a joint venture between Transdev and Transfield Services, were awarded a seven year contract to operate and market the CityCat and CityFerry fleets.
-In 2004 TransLink was established to coordinate the integration of the South-East Queensland public transport system which meant they took over the marketing activities of MetroLink Queensland.
-In 2008 the TransdevTSL Brisbane Ferries brand was established, still within the TransLink integrated public transport scheme, when Transfield Services and Transdev ceased the MetroLink Queensland brand.
+In 2004 Translink was established to coordinate the integration of the South-East Queensland public transport system which meant they took over the marketing activities of MetroLink Queensland.
+In 2008 the TransdevTSL Brisbane Ferries brand was established, still within the Translink integrated public transport scheme, when Transfield Services and Transdev ceased the MetroLink Queensland brand.